 The U-6 real unemployment rate is a broader definition of unemployment than the official U-3 rate.
 The U-6 was 6.7% in June 2022, down from the rate of 7.1% seen in May 2022.
 There has been an overall downward trend beginning in December 2020.
 It still marks a vast improvement from the 22.9% rate in April 2020 which was close to the record unemployment rate of 25.6% set in May 1933.

 This chart reveals the discrepancy between the unemployment rate (U-3) and the real unemployment rate (U-6) between 1994 and 2021.

 Underemployed people are part-time workers who would prefer full-time jobs.
 The BLS counts them as being employed and in the labor force.
 Marginally attached workers have looked for jobs in the last year, but not in the previous four weeks.
 They're not included in the labor force participation rate.

 Discouraged workers are marginally attached workers who aren't looking for work because they believe they can't qualify for available jobs, or because there aren't any.
 They're no longer counted as marginally attached when they haven't looked for a job in 12 months.

-The BLS issues both the U-3 and the U-6 in each month's jobs report.
-Surprisingly, there isn't as much media attention paid to the real unemployment rate.
+The BLS issues both the U-3 and the U-6 rates in each month's jobs report.
+There isn't as much media attention paid to the real unemployment rate.

 Compare the Real Unemployment Rate